braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 ![]({% image_buster /assets/img_archive/cc_placement_inbox.png %}){: style="float:right;margin-left:15px;max-width:30%;border:0px;"}

 A message inbox (also called a notification center or feed) is a persistent place in your app or website where you can display Content Cards in whatever format you prefer.
 Each message in the inbox is its own Content Card.

-This is available as a default implementation with minimal development needed—we provide a [view controller](#how-content-cards-work) for a message inbox on iOS, Android, and web that makes it easier to create this feature, powered by Content Cards.
+The message inbox is a default implementation with minimal development needed—we provide a [view controller](#how-content-cards-work) for a message inbox on iOS, Android, and web that makes it easier to create this feature, powered by Content Cards.

 #### Benefits